-If an employee is determined to be eligible to receive a bonus payout in accordance with the eligibility rules outlined immediately above, adjustments to the bonus payout may be made only as follows:
+If an employee is determined to be eligible to receive a bonus payout in accordance with the eligibility rules outlined immediately above, adjustments to the bonus payout may be made only as follows, subject to Section V below:

 - i.
-Bonuses for Eligible Employees shall be calculated based on Company financial performance, but may be adjusted upward or downward based upon individual performance or other factors as determined by management, except only the Committee may approve such upward or downward adjustments for any Senior Officer or related parties. - ii.
-In no event may an individual payout exceed \$10.0 million. - iii.
+Bonuses for Eligible Employees shall be calculated based on results of the selected financial performance measures versus the pre-established targets and weightings, but may be adjusted upward or downward based upon individual performance or other factors as determined by management, except only the Committee may approve such upward or downward adjustments for any Senior Officer or related party. - ii.
+In no event may an individual payout exceed [\$10.0 million].

+iii.
 In no event may the aggregate amount paid under Teamshare, taking into account all allowable adjustments, exceed the earned bonus pool.